(state and higher education employees)

-Note: Flexible benefits for state and higher education employees are only available to benefits-eligible employees; part-time employees may not enroll in these benefits.
+Eligibility: Insurance-eligible state and higher education employees (excludes offline agencies) can enroll in the following FSAs.
+Part-time employees may not enroll in these benefits.

 Transportation and Parking (state employees only)